ftencaten/hitchhikers_guide/README.md

 During my journey as a bioinformatician, I relied numerous times on well-written materials that helped me understand the available tools and methods and their applicability to different biological problems.
-This repository is an effort to make this material as visible as possible so it can help other researchers navigate the intricacies of bioinformatics analysis and easily find those planning charts that have been sitting at the local planning department in Alpha Centauri for years.
+This repository is an effort to spread this material and help other researchers navigate the intricacies of bioinformatics analysis and easily find those planning charts that have been sitting at the local planning department in Alpha Centauri for years.